 - The ways members can become disciplined and potential penalties

 - Why members or firms might undergo a practice review and what that means

 - Professional development requirements and where it is mandatory vs. recommended (and more)

 - Test your knowledge with practice questions to reinforce what you've learned and identify gaps.

-- If you ordered 200 questions, try them in 15-question random sets or the entire pool.
+- If you ordered 200 questions, try them in 15 or 25-question random sets or the entire pool.

 - For those ordering 500 questions, try them in:

 - Defined set(s) of 25, 50, 100 or 500